LAWCOMM 775A and B - International Taxation

 There are a variety of online resources available that will assist students in this course.
 Davis Law Library staff are available to assist students in accessing all online materials available.

-A course book will be distributed to students prior to the course.
+A course book will be available on line (Canvas) prior to the course.
 Please endeavour to read as much as you can.

 The final grade for the course is made up by the following: